Category Archives: Epidemiology and Determinants of Health

 Blood and blood products are listed as one of the essential medicines by the World Health Organization (WHO).
 In addition to inadequate supply, most sub-Saharan Africa (SSA) nations fail to...

-Global type-specific genital human papillomavirus prevalence in men, by sexual orientation: A systematic review and meta-analysis
+Global prevalence of chronic pain in women with HIV: A systematic review and meta-analysis